 A time schedule to be trusted

-With such excellent sea-keeping capabilities, the vessel can swiftly transfer from one calm area to another.
-Speed when transiting can be high even in adverse weather without reducing comfort on board.
-This means that the transit time is more predictable, and the time schedule will be held.
+With such excellent sea-keeping capabilities, the vessel can swiftly transfer harsh stretches of open sea.
+The speed while transiting can be kept high even in adverse weather without reducing comfort on board.
+This means that the transit time is more predictable, and the time schedule will more easily be held.

 Splits the waves to reduce spray